-Why are some people more susceptibility to obesity than others?
+Why are some people more susceptible to obesity than others?
 Some sources say it is a simple matter of calories in versus calories out, but research does not back this up for the majority of cases.
-Certainly overeating plays a role in obesity but it is only one of a myriad of factors.
-Two people may consume the same amount of calories and weigh completely different.
+Certainly, overeating plays a role in obesity but it is only one of a myriad of factors.
+Two people may consume the same amount of calories and weigh completely differently.

 Let’s look at the most common causes of obesity.
 In most obese patients I see, there are multiple factors that lead to their condition.

 Genetic changes occur too slowly to have a true effect on the current obesity epidemic.
 However, your genes can still play a role.
 Your body receives instructions from your genes on how to respond to changes in its environment.
 Therefore, they may contribute to an increased level of hunger or food intake.
 (4, 5)

 While it is important to eat enough instead of nibbling, eating more calories than your body requires on a regular basis will result in weight gain.
 Food is also not created equal.
 What you eat is important.
 If you are eating healthy whole foods instead of processed junk food, you are less likely to overeat.
 (11)

 Sedentary Lifestyle and Weight

 Your body needs movement to build muscles, function properly, and yes, to burn calories.
 Research has found that lack of exercise is correlated with weight gain and obesity.
 When you’re sitting around, you are also more likely to eat emotionally or out of boredom, even though a sedentary body needs much fewer calories to survive than an active one.
 (12)

 Certain medications may increase your appetite resulting in weight gain or obesity.
 Other medications may lead to minor changes in your weight or extra water weight.
 Some medications, including steroids, may lead to more extensive weight gain.
 (6)